manishmadugula/Notes/Code/java_multithreading.md

 }
 ```

-- ### Rentrant Locks are called rentrant since they allow us to get a lock on the same lock object multiple times, you also need to call the unlock the same number of times.
+- ### reentrant Locks are called reentrant since they allow us to get a lock on the same lock object multiple times, you also need to call the unlock the same number of times.
 There is a method ```lock.getHeldCount()``` it will return the number of times the lock method was called.

-- Rentrant Locks(explicit lock) also allow locking and unlocking in any scopes in any order.
+- reentrant Locks(explicit lock) also allow locking and unlocking in any scopes in any order.
 Unlike using synchronised keyword(implicit lock)

 ## Conditions
 - conditional variables are always linked to a lock.